Optics: Dispersion and scattering

 The result of group velocity dispersion, whether negative or positive, is ultimately temporal spreading of the pulse.
 This makes dispersion management extremely important in optical communications systems based on optical fibres, since if dispersion is too high, a group of pulses representing information will each spread in time and merge, making it impossible to extract the signal.

-Polarization
+Polarisation

-Polarization is a general property of waves that describes the orientation of their oscillations.
+Polarisation is a general property of waves that describes the orientation of their oscillations.
 For transverse waves such as many electromagnetic waves, it describes the orientation of the oscillations in the plane perpendicular to the wave's direction of travel.
-The oscillations may be oriented in a single direction (linear polarization), or the oscillation direction may rotate as the wave travels (circular or elliptical polarization).
+The oscillations may be oriented in a single direction (linear polarisation), or the oscillation direction may rotate as the wave travels (circular or elliptical polarisation).
 Circularly polarised waves can rotate rightward or leftward in the direction of travel, and which of those two rotations is present in a wave is called the wave's chirality.